milikest/map-of-the-food-production/README.md

 Dashboard of The Food Producement

 Brief
+This is a dashboard application project written in R. Application can work locally but if R is not installed or local calculations not desired then application can be used in: https://c94mnx-mehmet-0l0k.shinyapps.io/Food_Analysis/

 Dashboard is mainly about visualization of produced primary and processed crops foods stats.
-Food stats are gathered from FAO (link shown in below)
+Food stats were gathered from FAO (link shown in below)
 In the source All countries in 'Countries' section, Production Quantity in 'Elements' section, Crops Primary >(List), Crops Processed > (List) in 'Items' section and
 2000-2020 in 'Years' section are selected.
 Dashboard consists of two visual tabs.